pellebjerkestrand/Overworld/README.md

 ```

 Apps are initialized manually.
-Modules registered with an app will initialize in the order they were added when the app.initialize() is called.
+Modules registered with an app will initialize in the order they were added when app.initialize() is called.

 ```javascript
 app.initialize();